profile picture

 Bio

-Hello!
-My name is Alekhya and I'm a PhD student at UC Berkeley!
+Hello, my name is Alekhya and I'm a microbiologist!
 I'm fascinated by microbial physiology and its applications towards biotechnology.
 Specifically, I'm curious how microbes thrive in challenging environments (anywhere from deep sea hydrothermal vents to acid mine drainages to our own intestines!) and how they adapt and evolve their physiologies in order to do so.
-Not only do I find it exciting to study novel ways in which microbes exist in our environment, but there's a lot we can learn (and exploit) from a deeper understanding of their growth -- including engineering microbes to produce biofuels, bioplastics, bulk chemicals, and more!
-Outside of research, I enjoy reading, listening to music and podcasts, hanging out with friends, tending to a growing houseplant collection, and exploring the Bay Area!
+Not only do I find it exciting to study novel ways in which microbes exist in our environment, but there's a lot we can learn (and harness) from a deeper understanding of their growth -- including engineering microbes to produce biofuels, bioplastics, bulk chemicals, and more!
+I received my PhD in Microbiology from UC Berkeley and am currently working in the science policy/ biotechnology regulatory space to better understand how we can encourage scientific innovation into real-world solutions.
+Outside of research, I enjoy reading, listening to music and podcasts, various arts & craft hobbies, baking, hanging out with friends, and tending to a growing but struggling houseplant collection.

 Project ideas